Ged-Field/Ged-Field/README.md

-- 👋 Hi, I’m @Ged-Field
+- 👋 Hi, I’m @Ged-Field.
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust.

 <!---
 Ged-Field/Ged-Field is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.